 The Mercedes Citan van comes in three sizes, plus five seater Crew Van and Tourer versions

 The Compact model is comparable in size to the Citroen Nemo, Fiat Fiorino and Peugeot Bipper.
 There's no Renault Kangoo Compact, the model was withdrawn from the UK in late 2011.
-Mercedes says it has re-engineered several aspects of the van, including the wiring, and it feels more refined than the Kangoo.
-The Citan is powered by Renault’s long-running 1,461cc diesel engine from the Kangoo, with power outputs of 75bhp, 90bhp and 110bhp.
+Mercedes says it has re-engineered several aspects of the Kangoo for its own needs, including the wiring, and it feels more refined than the Kangoo.
+The Citan is powered by Renault’s long-running 1.5 dCi diesel engine from the Kangoo, with power outputs of 75bhp, 90bhp and 110bhp.
 There's also a 114bhp 1.2-litre petrol engine.

-Renault’s 1.5-litre diesel engine has been powering car and van models for some time and has established a reputation for offering good fuel economy, even if it's not up to the fuel-efficiency standards of newer diesel engines.
+Renault’s 1.5 dCi diesel has been powering car and van models for some time and has established a reputation for offering good fuel economy, even if it's not up to the fuel-efficiency standards of newer diesel engines.

-In the Citan, Mercedes quotes a range of combined consumption figures between 60.1mpg and 65.7mpg, with CO2 emissions of 112 to 126g/km, which are among the lowest in its class.
+In the Citan, Mercedes quotes a range of combined consumption figures between 60.1mpg and 65.7mpg, with CO2 emissions of 112g/km to 126g/km, which are among the lowest in its class.

 The best figures suggest marginally better fuel consumption than the Citroen Nemo, Fiat Fiorino and Peugeot Bipper, while for the BlueEFFICIENCY long model, the figures are competitive with models such as the Citroen Berlingo Airdream EGS6 and Peugeot Partner EGC, but better than the Fiat Doblo Cargo, Nissan NV200 (powered by the same diesel engine), or VW Caddy.